Skip to content

 All-Ages: No

-The Old Star Tavern (aka The Star Tavern, Lion Tavern) was a large old Pub on Lincoln Road, not far from Hagley Park that sprung to life with live entertainment during the mid 1980’s.
+The Old Star Tavern (aka The Star Tavern, Lion Tavern) was a large old pub on Lincoln Road in Addington, not far from Hagley Park, that sprang to life with live entertainment during the mid-1980s.

-Circa 1983-4, local Punk and Dance impresario (and general taste-maker) Tony Peake was responsible for booking bands at the large, popular Gladstone venue, alongside Al Parke.
-Meanwhile up in Auckland Peter Urlich (Th’ Dudes) was establishing the original Zanzibar dance-club in Auckland – and was planning a similar spot in Christchurch with the help of local proprietor John McCarthy, who owned the Old Star Tavern.
+Meanwhile, up in Auckland, Peter Urlich (Th’ Dudes) was establishing the original Zanzibar dance-club — one of New Zealand’s first post-punk dance clubs — and was planning a similar spot in Christchurch with the help of local proprietor John McCarthy, who owned the Old Star Tavern.

-Peake was brought in to establish a new nightclub within the pub, taking the same name as the Auckland venue and putting on regular nights, DJing a mix of Post-Punk, Dance, Dub, Hip-Hop – whatever he saw fit.
+Peake was brought in to establish a new nightclub within the pub, taking the same name as the Auckland venue and putting on regular nights from late 1983, DJing a mix of Post-Punk, Dance, Dub, Hip-Hop — whatever he saw fit.
+Saturday nights at Zanzibar in The Old Star Tavern shook with the latest hip-hop and electronic dance floor hits; Peake described the club’s mission as offering a “stable alternative” to other venues that “chop and change so much.”

 We spent a lot of time making sure it had a great stereo… through his connections through University Bookshop he was importing records to play.
 He’d bring all sorts of records in.
 We used to have special nights, we used to go down to this factory and get skins, giant bits of polystyrene and we’d paint big pictures, like pop art and put up big lights.
 For the 60’s night we did a giant Emma Peel pop art for the girls’ toilets.
 We did one called the Waterfront Night, which Tony particularly enjoyed.
 We hired all the scaffolding in town and a dance group danced up there.
 We made friends with these transvestite performers and they would do acts in between the shows.